LanceMcCarthy/DevReachCompanion/README.md

   * .NET Standard Class Library
   * Unit Tests

-If you plan on building and deploying this, visit the ApiKeys.cs class in order to insert your Azure account information.
+> If you're building from source, visit the **ApiKeys.cs** class and insert your Azure and AppCenter information.